 - Top the cheese with the chopped walnuts, drizzle with the honey and serve.

 (Makes 20-25 meatballs)

 One of the most nutritious and lean red meats available, bison makes a delicious, hearty meatball.
-I love this sauce, which combines marinara (my favorite sauce of all time) with some other classic favorite flavors (including a dash of honey).
-It’s simply a more delicious and health-conscious way to do meatballs, and these are always a crowd favorite in my home.
+I love this sauce, which combines marinara (my favorite sauce of all time) with some other classic favorite flavors.
+It’s simply a more delicious and health-conscious way to do meatballs.
+These are always a crowd-pleaser in my home.